cheran99/Setting-Up-A-Basic-Firewall/README.md

 ## Introduction

 The purpose of this project is to set up a basic firewall using pfSense. pfSense is a open source firewall tool that is user-friendly and great for beginners.
-The firewall will be used to let certain devices access the internet while blocking any unwanted traffic to enter the network.
+The firewall will be used to let certain devices access the internet while blocking any unwanted traffic to enter the local network.

 ### Objectives